-If your SIM card is protected using a 4 - 8 digit PIN number (Personal Identification Number), open the Unlock SIM Card form in the Administration section of the main menu and enter the PIN number in the SIM PIN field, then click the Apply button.
-The router requires you to enter the PIN code each time that you power up the SIM card.
+It is possible to use the SIM card protected by PIN number in the router - just fill in the PIN on the Mobile WAN Configuration page.
+Here you can remove the PIN protection (4-8 digit Personal Identification Number) from the SIM card, if your SIM card is protected by one.
+Open the Unlock SIM Card form in the Administration section of the main menu and enter the PIN number in the SIM PIN field, then click the Apply button.
+It is applied on the currently enabled SIM card, or on the first SIM card if there is no SIM card enabled at the moment.